derrekyoung/appd-agent-management/README.md

     * Sync properties for the Analytics agent (endpoint, account name, access key, proxy info)
 * Install/upgrade the DB agent
     * Will sync controller-info.xml underneath the conf/ directory.
+* Download any appdynamics software by passing in the download URL

 ## Requirements
 * Supported on Linux/OSX/Unix only